ssenmosip/mosip-temp-documentation/FRS-ID-Repository.md

 ## 2. VID Service [**[↑]**](#table-of-content)

-VID services can be used to perform various operations on VID like generate or re-generate VID, update VID status, etc.
+VID services is used to perform various operations on VID like generate or re-generate VID, update VID status, etc.

 **Users of VID services**